Medical Interpretation

 That means paying attention to tone, emotion, cultural context, and the things that don't get said out loud.

-Being physically present lets me pick up on when a patient is nodding because they're confused but don't want to slow things down.
-It lets me ask clarifying questions, slow the conversation down when needed, and make sure both sides truly connect — not just exchange sounds.
+Being physically present lets us pick up on when a patient is nodding because they're confused but don't want to slow things down.
+It lets us ask clarifying questions, slow the conversation down when needed, and make sure both sides truly connect — not just exchange sounds.

 A phone interpreter can translate words.
 An in-person interpreter can bridge cultures, read the room, and make sure nothing important is missed — including what's not being said.